TomF46/WatchedIt/README.md

 - Users can create and share lists of films.
 - Users can add films to a 'watched' list and see their and other users watched films.
 - Users can add to/update their profile.
+- Users can recieve notifications.
+- Users can comment on reviews.

 #### Films / People